 Day 3: Cressy – Evandale

 Rise and shine!
-Start the day off day 3 of your road trip in style with a scenic hot air balloon ride over the Northern Midlands countryside with Hot Air Balloon Tasmania or Liberty Balloon Flights.
+Start the day off day 3 of your road trip in style with a scenic hot air balloon ride over the Northern Midlands countryside with Hot Air Balloon Tasmania.
 After taking in the fresh country air and picturesque views from the sky, jump back in the car and make your way to Brickendon, just out of Longford.
 Listed as a Tasmanian World Heritage Site, Brickendon Historic Farm and Convict village is one of Tasmania’s oldest farming properties and one of the most historically significant rural estates in Australia.
 Enjoy a wander around the farm’s convict buildings before heading across to neighbouring Woolmers Estate, also heritage listed, to enjoy a tour of the house and grounds.
 Following your morning adventures head to Evandale and wander the beautiful streets, browse the stores and marvel at the town’s old churches.
 If visiting on the weekend, be sure to take some time to wander around the Evandale Sunday Market.
 For lunch, enjoy a meal in the Clarendon Arms or find a spot in the pretty courtyard at Ingleside Bakery.
 In the afternoon take some time to discover Clarendon Estate.
 Built-in 1838 by convict labour, Clarendon is a three-story Georgian house with stunning gardens that visitors can explore.
 That evening, rest your weary head at Briar Lane or Arendon Cottage in Evandale.

 Day 4: Evandale – Oatlands